Spimeverse/SpimeverseWeb/src/posts/WebsiteGoesLive.md

 ---
 I took a little break from building SpimeScape itself to put together a really '*simple*' website, perhaps with a little mailing list that could be a place to promote the project and let people know how things were going on.

-I wanted to use a static site generator so it would be fast and not have any hard dependences on particular webhosting platforms and could grow along with the project.
+I wanted to use a static site generator so it would be fast and not have any hard dependencies on particular web hosting platforms and could grow along with the project.

 After a few false starts fighting with other alternatives.
 I eventually settled on [11ty](https://www.11ty.dev/).
 It's a great SSG that doesn't depend on React, Angular or other components.
 Just a templating language some markdown and a little bit of jscript logic.